Blackpool School Uniform

 Long hair must be tied back.

-Hair accessories should be subtle and no hair braids, large bows etc to be permitted.
+Hair accessories should be subtle with no beads, large bows etc to be permitted.

-No extreme hair cuts (eg less than grade 2 in length, mohawks, tram lines or patterns cut into hair, or colour added to hair).
+No extreme hair styles or hair cuts (eg less than grade 2 in length, mohawks, tram lines or patterns cut into the hair or colour added to hair).

 The role of parents